dgcruzing/svg_to_gif_converter/README.md

 ## System Requirements
 - Windows 7 or later
-- Google Chrome browser installed (for ChromeDriver compatibility)
+- Google Chrome browser installed
+- ChromeDriver matching your Chrome version

 ## Installation
-1. Download the `svg_to_gif_converter.exe` file from the provided link or location.
+1. Download the `svg_to_gif_converter.exe` file from the provided release link.
 2. Download ChromeDriver that matches your Google Chrome version from [ChromeDriver Downloads](https://sites.google.com/a/chromium.org/chromedriver/downloads).
-3. Extract the ChromeDriver executable (chromedriver.exe) and place it in the same folder as `svg_to_gif_converter.exe`.
+3. Place the ChromeDriver executable (chromedriver.exe) in the same folder as `svg_to_gif_converter.exe`.

 ## Using the Converter
 1. Double-click on `svg_to_gif_converter.exe` to run the program.